Time Dependent Hamiltonian Simulation Using Discrete Clock Constructions: Time Dependent Simulation by Multiproduct Formulas

-The number of ancillary qubits needed in the construction is in $O(\log(M))$ to implement the multi-product formula and $(\lceil\log{L}\rceil+n_t)$ to implement the $O_\alpha$ oracle from Eq.~\eqref{eq:oalpha}.
-From the result of \lem{Wapprox} we see that $n_t$ dominates this cost.
-Using \lem{Wapprox} we have
+The number of auxiliary qubits needed in the construction is in $O(\log(m))$ to implement the MPF and $(\lceil\log{L}\rceil+n_c)$ to implement the $U_\alpha$ oracle.
+From the result of~\lem{Wapprox} we see that $n_c$ dominates this cost.
+We thus have a number of auxiliary qubits scaling as

 where used Eq.~\eqref{eq:m2lr} and Eq.~\eqref{eq:fun_with_lambert} above. \end{proof} This shows that the cost of quantum simulation using MPFs broadly conforms to the cost scalings that one would expect of previous methods.
-In particular, similar to the truncated Dyson series simulation method~\cite{low2018hamiltonian,kieferova2019simulating} we obtain that the cost of simulating a time-dependent Hamiltonian scales near-linearly with time $\Delta t$ and poly-logarithmically with $1/\epsilon$.
+In particular, similar to the truncated Dyson series simulation method~\cite{Low2018Interaction,Kieferova2019Dyson} we obtain that the cost of simulating a time dependent Hamiltonian scales near-linearly with time $T$ and poly-logarithmically with $1/\epsilon$.